“WANTED: hoof trimmers! Please contact!”

 This approach will help you achieve your goals and maximize your ROI.

-We could certainly use more hoof trimmers in Canada.
-Therefore, I often recommend this occupation to young men and women who do not mind some hard work and like the idea of being a valuable resource for dairy producers.
-So you may then ask ‘Where are the hoof trimmers?’
+The truth is that we could certainly use more hoof trimmers in Canada.
+I often, therefore, recommend this occupation to young men and women who do not mind some hard work and like the idea of being a valuable resource for dairy producers.

-Here are some excellent resources to find dedicated, professional hoof trimmers and bridge the gap between hoof trimmers, producers, and other professionals such as veterinarians and nutritionists:
+I have compiled a short list of some excellent resources you can use to find dedicated, professional hoof trimmers.
+These trimmers stand out because they look to bridge the gap between hoof trimmers, producers, and other professionals such as veterinarians and nutritionists.

-Finally, let me know if this plan works for you and your herd.
-I love to hear if you were able to find a local hoof trimmer.
+Finally, let me know if the plan I outlined above works for you and your herd.
+I’d also love to hear if you were able to find a local hoof trimmer.

-Please feel free to forward any further questions on our contact page.
+Feel free to forward any further questions you may have on our contact page.